burakgndz/Pizza-Sales-Report/README.md

 # Pizza-Report

 Pizza Sales is a kaggle dataset recorded between january 01 - december 25, 2015.
-Main goal is to find some insights.
+Main goal is to find some insights for pizza sales in order to help the owner to decide what to do.

 Here are some insights: